 • Those from British colonies or considered British subjects due to historical ties to the British Empire may also have unique eligibility.

-NOTE: As an international student in the UK, you might be wondering about the possibility of acquiring UK citizenship for students.
-However, under current regulations, holding a student visa does not directly qualify you to apply for UK citizenship.
+NOTE: As an international student in the UK, you might be wondering about the possibility of acquiring British citizenship for students.
+However, under current regulations, holding a student visa does not directly qualify you to apply for British nationality.
 This type of visa doesn’t provide a pathway to change your status to that of a regular UK resident, which is typically a requirement for seeking citizenship.

-Once you’re satisfied you meet the eligibility criteria for citizenship, the next step is to submit an application form with all the relevant documents.
+Once you’re satisfied you meet the eligibility criteria for citizenship, the next step is to submit an application form to apply for British citizenship with all the relevant documents.
 You will need to demonstrate the following:

-If your application is on the grounds of marriage to a British citizen, you must prove that you have lived in the UK for 3 years and have Indefinite Leave to Remain status.
-You must also demonstrate that you have spent less than 90 days in the past 12 months or 270 days in 3 years outside the country.
+If your application is on the grounds of marriage to a British citizen, you must prove that you have lived in the UK for three years and have Indefinite Leave to Remain status.
+You must also demonstrate that you have spent less than 90 days in the past 12 months or 270 days in three years outside the country.

-If you’re not married to a British citizen, you must have lived in the country for 5 years, have ILR status, and not been outside the country for more than 90 days in 12 months or 450 days in 5 years.
+If you’re not married to a British citizen, you must have lived in the country for five years, have ILR status, and not been outside the country for more than 90 days in 12 months or 450 days in five years.
 You must also demonstrate your intention to continue to live in the UK.

 • Prove you have passed the ‘Life in the UK’ test.